MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ---
 title: Train and evaluate a text classification model
-description: This Article is an AI sample for training and evaluating a text classification model.
+description: This article is an AI sample for training and evaluating a text classification model.
 It uses a sample dataset that consists of metadata relating to digitized books. ms.reviewer: ssalgado ms.author: narsam
 author: narmeens